jumara-pimenta/mapa-back/README.md

 ## Suggestions for a good README

 Every project is different, so consider which of these sections apply to yours.
 The sections used in the template are suggestions for most open source projects.
-Also keep in mind that while a README can be too long and detailed, too long is better than too short.
-If you think your README is too long, consider utilizing another form of documentation rather than cutting out information.
+Also keep in mind that while a README can be too lng and detailed, too lng is better than too short.
+If you think your README is too lng, consider utilizing another form of documentation rather than cutting out information.

 ## Name